Its-Spooky-Kooky/Escrow-sys/README.md

 # Escrow-sys
-A decentralized escrow system that enables secure, trustless freelance payments using smart contracts.
+A decentralized escrow system that enables secure, trustless freelance payments using smart contracts